pfurmaniak/mbank-ynab/README.md

 pip install pipenv --user
 pipenv install
 ```
-3. Run the setup script and follow instructions on the screen
+3. Run the setup script and follow instructions on the screen.
+This stage will setup your local environmental variables
 ```
 pipenv start setup
 ```
+4.